Elaine of Corbenic

 Elaine, also known under many other names and identified as the "Grail Maiden" or the "Grail Bearer", is a character from Arthurian legend.
-In the Arthurian chivalric romance tradition from the Vulgate Cycle, she is a princess of Corbenic and the mother of Galahad by Lancelot.
-Due to magical spells, she beds Lancelot, whom she loves, resulting in the conception of Galahad.
-Then, later—also through magic and deception—Lancelot sleeps with her again, thinking she is Queen Guinevere.
+In the Arthurian chivalric romance tradition from the Vulgate Cycle, she is a princess of Corbenic and the mother of Galahad by Lancelot, the latter of which she achieved through deception.
+Due to magical spells, she seduces Lancelot through deception, resulting in the conception of Galahad.
+Later, she tricks Lancelot into sleeping with her again, making him think that she is Queen Guinevere, Lancelot's true beloved.
 This leads to Lancelot's descent into madness, until he is eventually cured by her using the Grail and then lives with her for a time being.
 She should not be confused with Elaine of Astolat, a different woman who too fell in love with Lancelot.

 Names and origins

 She is variably known as Elaine (Elayne, Helaine, Oisine) or Elizabeth (Eliabel, Elizabel, Elizabet, Heliabel, Helizabel), and is also concurrently called Amite (Amide, Amides, Anite, Aude, Enite).
 Her character seems to have been derived from the earlier (and later separate) figure of Percival's sister, and possibly also from that of Arthur's sister.
 The name "Amite" may furthermore link her to Amice from Meraugis de Portlesguez.